Westside MMA Options

 We are proud to have created our own curriculum that establishes a system of building lesson upon lesson to give our atheletes the greatest chance to learn and succeed.

-Muay Thai Series - Level 1
+Muay Thai Progression - Level 1

 Level 1 of the Muay Thai series sets up our foundation.
 Through 18 lessons, students will learn foundational concepts and combinations from Dutch Kickboxing, Filipino Boxing, and Muay Thai.